Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 5. involve children in activities without psychological coercion, rely on their interest, taking into account their social experience;

-6. ensure the emotional-personal and socio-moral development of the child, preserve and strengthen the health of children.
+6. ensure the emotional, personal and social-moral development of the child, preserve and strengthen the health of children.

 Download: